Antonio Tajani: European Parliament

 He was a member of the European Convention, which drafted the text of the European Constitution that never entered into force.

-He is a member of the Working Group on the Conference on the Future of Europe.
+He was a member of the Working Group on the Conference on the Future of Europe.

 European Commissioner for Transport

 On 8 May 2008, he was appointed as Italy's EU Commissioner by newly elected Italian Prime Minister Silvio Berlusconi, replacing Franco Frattini, who became the new Italian foreign minister.
 Tajani received the Commissioner for Transport portfolio.
 He was officially approved in his post by the European Parliament on 18 June 2008 with a vote of 507 to 53 with 64 abstentions.
 He also served as Vice-President of the European Commission.
 In this role, Tajani promoted the rescue plan for Alitalia, through the involvement of private funding in the airline capital.
 His plan was not successful and Alitalia is remains in terminal administration only supported by illegal state aid.

 Tajani oversaw the drafting of new EU Regulation relating to transport, including clarification of the rights of passengers in air transport.
 The aim was for passengers to receive assistance and reimbursement in case of denied boarding, cancellation or delay of the flight.
 The proposals were poor, resulting in widespread evasion by the airlines across Europe and abuse by customers.
 Both parties have called for reform of the legislation to make it fair and workable.